inwonakng/robust-fl/README.md

 ### Running the code:

-After activating the environment, move into `src` and run
+After activating the environment, you can run the following command from the root folder of the project to run an experiment.
 ```
-python main.py {CONFIG_PATH}.yaml
+python src/main.py {CONFIG_PATH}.yaml
 ```

 Example configuration for FedAvg with no stragglers can be found in [src/configurations/MNIST/MLP/FedAvg/no_straggle.yaml](src/configurations/MNIST/MLP/FedAvg/no_straggle.yaml)